amornpan/Lecture-Convolutional-Neural-Networks-in-TensorFlow/Week1.md

 Now that we’ve discussed what it’s like to extend to real-world data using the Cats v Dogs dataset from an old Kaggle Data Science challenge, let’s go into a notebook that shows how to do the challenge for yourself!
 In the next video, you’ll see a screencast of that notebook in action.
 You’ll then be able to try it for yourself. https://colab.sandbox.google.com/github/lmoroney/dlaicourse/blob/master/Course%202%20-%20Part%202%20-%20Lesson%202%20-%20Notebook.ipynb

+In the last video you saw a screencast of the notebook that you can use as an example of how to build a classifier for Cats vs Dogs.
+You saw how, in some cases it didn’t classify one cat correctly, and we asked you to try to figure out how you might fix it for yourself.
+In the next video, you’ll see one solution to this.

+Did you find a solution?
+Well, of course yours might be different from mine but let me show you what I did in the case of the cat my model thought was a dog.
+So let's go back to the notebook, and we'll run the code.
+I'll upload this image to see how it classifies.
+It's a crop of the cats, and lo and behold, it classifies as a cat.
+Let's open it, and compare it to the original image, and we'll see that just by cropping I was able to get it to change its classification.
+There must have been something in the uncropped image that matched features with a dog.
+Now I thought that was a very interesting experiment, didn't you?
+Now what do you think the impact of cropping might've had on training?
+Would that have trained the model to show that this was a cat better than an uncropped image.
+That's food for thought, and something to explore in the next lesson but first let's go back to the workbook.

+Okay, in the previous video you took a look at a notebook that trained a convolutional neural network that classified cats versus dogs.
+Now let's take a look at how that worked.
+0:10
+Let's return to the notebook and take a look at the code that plots the outputs of the convolutions in max pulling layers.
+The key to this is understanding the model.layers API, which allows you to find the outputs and iterate through them, creating a visualization model for each one.
+0:28
+We can then load a random image into an array and pass it to the predict method of the visualization model.
+0:35
+The variable to keep an eye on is display_grid which can be constructed from x which is read as a feature map and processed a little for visibility in the central loop.
+0:45
+We'll then render each of the convolutions of the image, plus their pooling, then another convolution, etc.
+0:52
+You can see images such as the dog's nose being highlighted in many of the images on the left.
+0:59
+We can then run it again to get another random image.
+And while at first glance this appears to be a frog, if you look closely it's a Siamese cat with a dark head and dark paws towards the right of the frame.
+It's hard to see if any of the convolutions lock down on a feature.
+Except maybe the synonymous upright tail of the cat, we can see that vertical dark line in a number of the convolutions.
+1:25
+And let's give it one more try.
+We can see what's clearly a dog, and how the ears of the dog are represented very strongly.
+Features like this moving through the convolutions and being labeled as doglike could end up being called something like a floppy ear detector.